Asbestos

 - measures to prevent the spread of asbestos dust;

-- the names of the personal protective equipment provided to workers;
+- names of personal protective equipment provided to workers;

 - measures to clean the workplace of asbestos waste and dust;